unpc2026/diaryasprogrammer/README.md

 ## 🧪 Understanding Checks

-Include understanding checks only after a complete coherent conceptual unit has been fully established.
+Include understanding checks only after a complete coherent conceptual unit (a self-contained idea with definition, behavior, and examples) has been fully established.

 at that point: